visakan4/shopifyBackEndChallenge/README.md

 4. Prepare the Query to update the shop from Shops table
 5. Execute the query
 6. If the query execution is successful set the shopStatus to SHOP_UPDATED and statusCode to 201.
-7. If the query is not successful set the shopStatus to SHOP_NOT_UPDATED and statusCode to 409.
+7. If the query is not successful set the shopStatus to SHOP_NOT_UPDATED and statusCode to 409 and get the error messages.
-8. Form the response JSON and return it.
+8. Form the response JSON(with error message) and return it.

 REQUEST